What other deal protection and costs coverage mechanisms are most frequently used by acquirers?

 It is atypical in both public and private deals for a buyer to be reimbursed for expenses absent entering into a definitive agreement.
 However, in some cases, a fee is payable by the target company to the buyer if its shareholders vote against the transaction, even if there has been no competing bid (a “naked no vote”).
 Any such fee is generally lower than what the termination fee would otherwise be.

-In the context of private share or asset sales, where there is to be a gap between signing of transaction documentation and closing, it is usual for the seller to agree to not sell or otherwise transfer the target shares or assets and to continue to operate the target business in the ordinary course.
+In the context of private M&A transactions where there may be a time gap between the signing of the relevant documentation and closing, it is quite common for the seller to agree not to sell or in any way transfer and/or alter the business and/or assets of the target and continue to operate the target in the ordinary course of business.

-There are no restrictions which prevent a private seller from agreeing to provide a break fee if the transaction does not proceed, however, in doing so, the relevant directors will need to be mindful of their overriding duties to act in the best interests of the company.
+There are no express restrictions which would prevent a private seller from agreeing to any break fee of the transaction that does not materialize however special care should be taken by the directors of the company to act within their duties towards the company.